-Data & Society is a research institute in New York City that is focused on the social and cultural issues arising from data-centric technological development.
+Data & Society is a research institute in New York City that is focused on the social and cultural issues arising from data-centric and automated technologies.

 The issues that Data & Society seeks to address are complex.
 The same innovative technologies and sociotechnical practices that are reconfiguring society – enabling novel modes of interaction, new opportunities for knowledge, and disruptive business paradigms – can be abused to invade people’s privacy, provide new tools of discrimination, and harm individuals and communities.